 Up until this time all he Pantages theatres (the buildings) were only managed by Pantages but owned by others.
 Starting in 1911 Pantages starts building his own theatres all over the western U.S. and Canada.
 His favoured architect in these ventures was B. Marcus Priteca (1881-1971), of Seattle.
 Priteca devised an exotic, neo-classical style for all the Pantages theatres that his employer called “Pantages Greek”.

 Eventually, Pantages entered into a partnership with the motion picture distributor Famous Players in the 1920s, a subsidiary of film producer Paramount Pictures, and began converting his theatres so that they can exhibit films as well as staging live vaudeville.
-Throughout the 1920s, the Pantages Circuit dominated the vaudeville and motion picture market in North America west of the Mississippi River.
-Pantages was effectively blocked from expansion into the eastern market by the dominant, New York-based Keith-Albee-Orpheum Circuit (KAO).
-In the late 1920s, with the looming advent of talking pictures, David Sarnoff and Joseph P. Kennedy, the principals of the Radio Corporation of America (RCA), which held a number of patents in film/sound technology, established the film production company Radio Pictures and moved to acquire control of the KAO theatres through quiet purchases of the company’s stock.
+The Pantages Circuit dominated the vaudeville and motion picture market in North America west of the Mississippi River throughout the 1920s.
+Despite his success in the west Pantages was blocked from expanding into the eastern market by the dominant, New York-based Keith-Albee-Orpheum Circuit (KAO).
+With the looming advent of talking pictures in the late 1920s, David Sarnoff and Joseph Kennedy, the principals of the Radio Corporation of America (RCA) established the film production company Radio Pictures and the slowly acquired control of all the KAO theatres through quiet purchases of the company’s stock.